Good and Bad Passwords How-To

 name and words (or names) extracted from the /etc/passwd

-GECOS field.
+GECOS field (Unix like systems, only).
 Crack appears to be limited to words from

 dictionaries.
 Rules can be combined to perform multiple